bluesentry/tf-module.openvpn/README.md

 * instance_type - (Optional) The type of the instance.
 Defaults to `t2.micro`.

-* split_tunnel - (true/false) A VPN is considered to be a split tunnel if it only routes private traffic over the tunnel and not the traffic destined for the default gateway.
-Defaults to `true`

 * tags - (Optional) The tags assigned to all related resources that can be tagged.